To ask the Secretary of State for the Home Department if she will make a statement on those crossing the English channel in small boats.

 I have already pointed out that last year we received 3,500 asylum applications from unaccompanied children—the highest number of any European country.
 That is our contribution to the European effort to look after children—more than any other country.
 I call upon the other European countries operating the camps that the hon.
 Lady describes to show the same compassion and attention that we do when we look after UASCs in this country.

 My hon.
 Friend rightly points out that these crossings are facilitated by criminal gangs—criminal gangs who, we should remember, care not a jot about those who are taking such treacherous journeys to our shores.
-Intelligence from the NCA and other partners suggests that these gangs are not just facilitating people-trafficking; they are linked to money laundering and wider organised crime group activity.
+Intelligence from the National Crime Agency and other partners suggests that these gangs are not just facilitating people-trafficking; they are linked to money laundering and wider organised crime group activity.
 What assurances can he give that we are looking at this issue in the round and applying all our intelligence to try to stop these gangs and stop these crossings?

 Just last week, the Minister’s Department posted a video attacking so-called “activist lawyers”.
 Does he understand that Trumpian language like that and other comments in the Chamber today risk stoking further divisions and tensions?
 Will he apologise for demonising both asylum seekers and lawyers acting on their behalf in saying that they were trying to “undermine” the rule of law?
 Will he at least introduce safe passages to prove that this is not a dystopian Government?